ToumeiHana/Inheritors-Build/README.md

 Look at CREDITS.md for full credits

-Custom ASM stuff is F2E
+Most custom ASM/Music stuff is F2E with permission